Leeds Beckett University - City Campus,

 How do I get involved?

 To achieve a university-wide change that is meaningful to the whole community, we need the support of everyone.
-Over the coming months we will be asking you to take part in opportunities for you to tell us about your experiences and your ideas.
+We’re continuing to work with students and colleagues to understand and meet the needs of the entire Leeds Beckett community.
+Many of you will have already been approached to take part in panels and focus groups.
+There will be more opportunities for you to tell us about your experiences and your ideas as we progress towards charter status.

 To create cultural change that can realise the vision of becoming a mentally healthy university requires every one of us to play our part.